Our Impact in 2022:

 - Walgreens Pharmacy

 Food Stamp and Medical Assistance

 HAAM began a partnership with Interfaith Ministries For Greater Houston in April 2015.
-Through the Meals on Wheels program at Interfaith Ministries, HAAM volunteers delivered 41,828 meals to homebound seniors in our community in 2021.
-Due to COVID-19, HAAM began delivering frozen meals to seniors on six routes in the Humble, Kingwood and Huffman areas.
+Through the Meals on Wheels program at Interfaith Ministries, HAAM volunteers delivered 42,248 meals to homebound seniors in our community in 2022.
+As a result of COVID-19, HAAM began delivering frozen meals to seniors on eleven routes in the Humble, Kingwood, Atascocita, Summerwood and Huffman areas.